Help Desk Software For Schools: Why You Need it And How to Choose One

 Another requirement is an intuitive interface to guarantee user adoption and avoid the use of informal communication channels.
 This is particularly important as many tools were not designed with this user persona in mind.
 Such was the case for Martin Nuñez, Service Desk Manager at Harmony Public Schools, who mentioned that many tools presented a complicated user interface and unhelpful support to set up the solution.

-With InvGate Service Desk you can be sure that all your education requirements will be covered.
-And it’s not just us saying it here, but also the different educational institutions that have shared their positive experience and outcomes along the way.
+With InvGate Service Management you can be sure that all your education requirements will be covered.
+And it's not just us saying it here, but also the different educational institutions that have shared their positive experience and outcomes along the way.

 If you want to see for yourself, book a free 30 day trial and explore the solution in your own time.
 For a more personalized approach you can book a quick call with our experts that will help you clear any questions or doubts.